jinzaizhichi/Linux-Bash-Commands/README.md

 </tr>
 <tr>
 <td class="tg-yw4l">' '</td>
 <td class="tg-yw4l">&nbsp;Single quotes.
-Protect the text inside them so that it has a literal meaning.
-With them, generally any kind of interpretation by Bash is ignored: special characters are passed over and multiple words are prevented from being split</td>
+Protect the text inside them so that it has a literal meaning</td>
 </tr>
 <tr>
 <td class="tg-yw4l">!</td>
 <td class="tg-yw4l">&nbsp;Reverse (or negate) the sense of a test or exit status [bang].
 The ! operator inverts the exit status of the command to which it is applied.
-It also inverts the meaning of a test operator.
-This can, for example, change the sense of equal ( = ) to not-equal ( != ).
-The ! operator is a Bash keyword</td>
+It also inverts the meaning of a test operator</td>
 </tr>
 <tr>
 <td class="tg-yw4l">*</td>